 We continue to handpick key personnel to the company carefully, with the aim of further strengthening the company's growth journey.
 Our Board of Directors also received additional expertise in the form of board members Karl Källberg and Margareta Lindahl, the latter being selected as the new Chairwoman of The Board.
-This means that our board currently
+This means that our board currently has broad banking expertise with a focus on the areas of compliance, risk management and risk modeling, financing, customer benefit and technology.

-Loan portfolio (Lending to the public)

-2018: SEK 752.7 million (378.9)
+Loan portfolio (Lending to the public) +98.6% 2018: SEK 752.7 million (378.9)

-Total operating income 2018: SEK 435.9 million (308.0)
+Total operating income +41.5%2018: SEK 435.9 million (308.0)